1. Why and how to open a representative (liaison) office in China ?

 In 2024, opening a Representative Office remains a flexible set-up option still authorized and relatively quick to test the Chinese market or keep a light presence.
 Still, at sight of obvious business restrictions on commercial activities, it is not an option suitable for a long-term or profitable establishment.

 As soon as a business prospective justify, most companies decide to set-up their sales office as a commercial subsidiary (usually a fully owned WFOE).
-In this case, the China legal entity becomes a profit center able to import, export, sign purchasing and distribution contracts.
+In this case, the China legal entity becomes a profit center allowed to import, export, sign purchasing and distribution contracts.

 You may also check here the current chinese regulation on foreign investment, also called negative list.